jdonnerstag/pyfwf_db/README.rst

 There are also 2 hidden fields that may be used, if needed:

-- _line_number: The line number on the original file, counting even if some line is skipped during parsing
+- _line_number: The line number (record number) within the original file, excluding leading comments
 - _unparsed_line: The unchanged and unparsed original line, with original line breakers at the end